join-monster/join-monster/README.md

       type: GraphQLString,
       sqlColumn: 'id',
       // this field uses a sqlColumn and applies a resolver function on the value
+      // if a resolver is present, the `sqlColumn` MUST be specified even if it is the same name as the field
       resolve: user => toBase64(user.idEncoded)
     },
     full_name: {